ka9q/ka9q-radio/docs/ka9q-radio.md

 */var/lib/ka9q-radio/modes.conf*.
 See the documentation for that file for a description of the standard definitions.

 **status** String; No default.
 Valid only in [global].
+Required.
 Specifies the domain name of the control/status multicast group used for all channels in this instance of *radiod*.
+This string is
-Not mandatory, but unset there will be no way to dynamically create new receiver channels or to control or monitor statically configured channels. *radiod* will deterministically hash this string to generate and advertise an IPv4 multicast address in the 239.0.0.0/8 block, along with a SRV DNS record of type _ka9q-ctl._udp with this name.
+deterministically hashed to generate and advertise an IPv4 multicast address in the 239.0.0.0/8 block, along with a SRV DNS record of type _ka9q-ctl._udp with this name.